leopph/sorcery/docs/README.md

 ## Features
 ### Implemented
 * DX12 Renderer
-  * Built using Shader Model 6.6, Resource Binding Tier 3, HLSL Dynamic Resources, Enhanced Barriers, and other modern features
+  * Built using HLSL Dynamic Resources, Enhanced Barriers, and other modern features
   * Hybrid Forward rendering
     * Forward rendering with a thin G-buffers for screen space effects
   * PBR material system using Cook-Torrance BRDF